nauvane/babelish/content/docs/Fonts/Fonts and Unicode/index.md

 Though Latin and CJK fonts use different baselines and other reference points, they are aligned in such a way as to ensure content in different scripts is integrated.

+{{< figure src="/images/lodoccjk.png" caption="Latin and CJK scripts in Libre Office" alt="Latin and CJK scripts in Libre Office" width="80%">}}

+LibreOffice, among other word-processors, now has good support for the display and printing of characters in markedly different scripts.

 Similarly, the use of a font like Noto Serif of Charis SIL or Clara makes it possible to combine Latin and IPA scripts, as we can see in the example above.